SilviaMalavasi/zenfse_barebone/README.md

     - template: scss for FSE templates. style.scss is the starting point for compilig scss
   - js: js files compiled by parcel in [dist/site.js](dist/site.js)
     - base: some const like media queries to import in blocks.
-    - components: add here your custom components js. site.js is the starting point for compilig js
+    - components: add here your custom components js.

+  site.js is the starting point for compilig js

 - templates: the FSE templates.
 I added a Legal template for privacy policy stuff, if you want a plain page.

 The other files are the standard theme files.
 Style.css is the compiled version of [src/style.scss](src/style.scss).

 ## :partying_face: How to use

 Style your theme in [src/css/base](src/css/base) and [theme.json](theme.json).
 Change font sizes, families, colors, paddings and so on.
-But the main purpous of this theme is building a compiling system to ease the process of creating you custom blocks.
+The main purpous of this theme is building a compiling system to ease the process of creating you custom blocks.
 So, just add a new folder in [blocks/custom-blocks](blocks/custom-blocks), put inside your files, register them in [functions.php](functions.php) from [blocks/build-custom-blocks](blocks/build-custom-blocks) and go.
 They will be automatically compiled.

 Happy coding.